|

 the Wine

-each couple brings a bottle of wine fitting the theme set
+guests bring a bottle of wine fitting the theme set

 by the host.
 However, the host can find other ways

 to supply the wine.
-(Just for fun, if two couples

 - Amount of